Script Revision Lab in Spanish

 The workshop is facilitated by a professional in the field with ample experience in both teaching and writing.
 In addition to the professional script guidance provided by the facilitator through group sessions and individual meetings, as well as additional professional advice by guest speakers, the program provides accommodations and meals throughout the two-week residential workshop and offers the participants the opportunity to workshop their projects with other international filmmakers of high caliber, be part of a community of other like-minded filmmakers, and access the Cine Qua Non Lab film professional network, all in an absolutely beautiful, protected and inspiring setting, free of stress and distractions.

-In each workshop session, participants present work to the group.
-In total, each participant has three opportunities to present work at different stages of the rewriting and revision process.
+In each workshop session, participants present work to the group at different stages of the rewriting and revision process.
 Participants can discuss their work at crucial stages of writing, refine story ideas and visual language, further develop characters, and hone structure.
 The facilitator guides discussion both to ensure that it addresses the unique challenges the presenter is struggling with and so that other participants can gain insight into their own challenges.
 The focus here is on close readings, rigorous analysis, and a supportive, collegial group mentality.

-Each participant has two one-on-one meetings with the facilitator, scheduled on days when the group workshop is not in session.
+Each participant has at least two one-on-one meetings with the facilitator, scheduled on days when the group workshop is not in session.
 The filmmakers can work through additional story and structure questions at their discretion, follow-up on issues that may have come up during the workshop sessions, and bring new ideas to the table.

-Participants have ample independent time outside of the workshop sessions to structure as they feel best fits their creative process.
+Participants have ample independent time outside of the workshop and one-on-one sessions to structure as they feel best fits their creative process.
 This can mean working and revising on their own, discussing their work with each other in a more informal way, or using some of this time to reflect, think, or get some downtime.